krivenko/libcommute/doc/loperator/intro.rst

   This object can be either a :ref:`simple linear operator <simple_loperator>` or a :ref:`parametric linear operator <param_loperator>`.

-* Optionally :ref:`find invariant subspaces <space_partition>` of the
-  Hamiltonian to reduce the numerical cost of the diagonalization procedure.
-  The :cpp:class:`mapped_basis_view` state vector adapter can be acted upon by linear operators defined in the full Hilbert space, while saving memory by storing only the part of a state vector belonging to a certain invariant subspace.

 * Act with the constructed linear operator on :ref:`state vectors <state_vector>` to obtain a matrix representation of the Hamiltonian.
 Instead of computing all matrix elements at once and resorting